Theory of Coulomb blockaded transport in realistic Majorana nanowires

 , which is very similar to the effective one-terminal conductance in the Meir-Wingreen's paper\cite{Meir1992Landauer}.

 In the strong CB limit, where only two charge states $N$ and $N-1$ participate in transport, $\gamma_N$ can be assumed to vanish except for one value of $N$, so

 , which is physically the series formula for the conductance at each end.
-This equation is the same as Eq.(176) of the Aleiner et al.'s review\cite{Aleiner2002Quantum}, except that the matrix elements of Eq.(130) is replaced by the Meir-Wingreen formula.
+This equation is the same as Eq.(176) of the Aleiner \textit{et al}. review\cite{Aleiner2002Quantum}, except that the matrix elements of Eq.(130) are replaced by the Meir-Wingreen formula.

-To proceed further, we assume the system Hamiltonian (i.e. Eq.\eqref{H_Q}) to be of the form
+To proceed further, we assume the system Hamiltonian [i.e., Eq.\eqref{H_Q}] to be of the form

 where $\epsilon_p$ is the eigen-energy of the quasi-state $p$.
 The electron number variable $N$ is in general different from the total occupation of Bogoliubov quasiparticles $d_p^\dagger$ and instead is equivalent to the parity of the number of quasiparticles in this case.
-Specifically, in the limit of strong Coulomb blockade where only two consecutive values of electron number $N_0$, $N_0-1$ are allowed, the electron number $N\in\{N_0,N_0-1\}$ can be uniquely fixed by the relation $(-1)^N=Q_0\cdot(-1)^{\sum_p d_p^\dagger d_p}$, where $Q_0$ is the ground-state fermion parity of the first part (i.e. BdG) of the Hamiltonian $H_Q$, writtern as
+Specifically, in the limit of strong Coulomb blockade where only two consecutive values of electron number $N_0$, $N_0-1$ are allowed, the electron number $N\in\{N_0,N_0-1\}$ can be uniquely fixed by the relation $(-1)^N=Q_0\cdot(-1)^{\sum_p d_p^\dagger d_p}$, where $Q_0$ is the ground-state fermion parity of the first part (i.e., BdG) of the Hamiltonian $H_Q$, written as